Andrija Kačić Miošić

-Andrija Kačić Miošić (/hr/; 17 April 1704 – 14 December 1760) was a Croatian poet and Franciscan friar, as well as a descendant of the Kačić noble family, one of the oldest and most influential Croatian noble families.
+Andrija Kačić Miošić (/hr/; 17 April 1704 – 14 December 1760) was a Croatian writer, poet and Franciscan friar.

 Biography

-Born in Brist near Makarska, he became a Franciscan friar.
-He was educated at Zaostrog monastery and Buda, as well as in Osijek.
-He taught philosophy at Zaostrog and in Sumartin on Brač where he resided from 1745 to 1750, before returning to Zaostrog where he spent the rest of his life.
+Born as Ante in Brist near Makarska, he became a Franciscan friar at the Zaostrog monastery at the age of 16, assuming the name Andrew and serving the Franciscan province Bosna Argentina.
+He stemmed from the wealthy and powerful noble family Kačić and was educated at Zaostrog monastery and in Buda.
+In 1728 he was ordained a priest in Šibenik.
+From 1735 to 1745 he taught philosophy and theology in Šibenik as a regular lecturer.
+From 1745 to 1750 he stayed at the Sumartin monastery and then returned to Zaostrog, where he lived until his death in 1760.

+Works

 His first written work was Elementa peripatethica juxta mentem subtilissimi doctoris Joannis Duns Scoti in 1752, a manual of scholastic philosophy based on the teachings of the Franciscan theologian and philosopher Duns Scotus.

-His most important work is A Pleasant Conversation of the Slavic People (Razgovor ugodni naroda slovinskog, 1756), a history in verse, in which Kačić Miočić, influenced by the ideals of the Enlightenment, tried to spread literacy and modern ideas among common people.
-The original contained 41 poems while an expanded edition released in 1759 had 136 poems.
+His most important work is A Pleasant Conversation of the Slavic People (Razgovor ugodni naroda slovinskog, 1756), a chronicle in verse and prose in the spirit of Enlightenment.
+The first edition of 1756 contained 41 poems while the second edition of 1759 was substantially expanded to 137 poems.
 It was the most popular book in the Croatian-speaking lands for more than a century.
-It also played a key role in the victory of the Shtokavian dialect as the standard Croatian language.
-It contain poems about Skanderbeg, which were basis for the tragedy Skenderbeg written by Ivan Kukuljević Sakcinski in the 19th century.
-They were also basis for Život i viteška voevanja slavnog kneza epirskog Đorđa Kastriota Skenderbega written by Jovan Sterija Popović in 1828.